Here’s Our Rant About Artelo Biosciences Inc. (ARTL)

-Artelo Biosciences Inc. (NASDAQ:ARTL) went down by -3.73% from its latest closing price compared to the recent 1-year high of $4.42.
-The company’s stock price has collected 6.21% of gains in the last five trading sessions.
+Artelo Biosciences Inc. (NASDAQ:ARTL) went up by 6.21% from its latest closing price compared to the recent 1-year high of $4.42.
+The company’s stock price has collected 3.00% of gains in the last five trading sessions.
 Press Release reported on 11/23/20 that Artelo Biosciences and University of Western Ontario Awarded Research Grant by Mitacs

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.